How to Quit Social Media (And Why You Should Consider It)

 Concerned you might be addicted to social media?
 Here's expert advice on how to unplug.

-Need a digital detox?
+Is it time for a digital detox?
 Feeling irritable without your smartphone, losing sleep due to your tech usage and noticing an inability to sustain a real-life conversation without checking social media are signs you need a break.
-“If you’re stopping everything for a notification, ask yourself if you really have control over your life,” says author and Kingston, Ont.–based productivity consultant Chris Bailey.
+“If you’re stopping everything for a notification, ask yourself if you really have control over your life,” says author and Kingston, Ontario-based productivity consultant Chris Bailey.

 Lower risks of depression